rashedtalukder/sharepoint-azure-openai-rag/sharepoint_admin/README.md

 # Granting Site Permissions to App by SharePoint Admin

 In order for the application to retrieve the documents from selected sites, you'll need to grant read permission.
-You'll first need to have the application Id from the app developer before moving forward.
-This process does not require yourself to run a separate/untrusted app and it limits the scope of the developer's application to only reading from the specified site.
-All you need to do is log in to a Microsoft site with your work microsoft credentials.
+You'll need to have the application Id from the app developer BEFORE moving forward.
+This process does not require yourself to run a separate/untrusted app and it limits the scope of the developer's application to only reading from the specified SharePoint site.
+You need to log in to a Microsoft website with your work microsoft credentials to perform the required tasks.

 ## Logging in